OChRA-lab/ochra/README.md

 ### device.py

 **Abstract class** to standardize device attributes across all different devices.
-It inherits from the DataModl
+It inherits from the DataModel

 **Attributes**
 - `name` (str): The name of the device.